PRO-2684/IIS-Assignments/lab1/report.md

 > 3. Troncoso, Carmela, et al. "Decentralized privacy-preserving proximity tracing." arXiv preprint arXiv:2005.12273 (2020).
 > 4. Albrecht, Martin R., et al. "Practically-exploitable cryptographic vulnerabilities in matrix."
 2023 IEEE Symposium on Security and Privacy (SP).
 IEEE, 2023.
 >
-> Your review should contain the following elements
+> Your review should contain the following elements:
+>
-> A good summary of the paper with one or two paragraphs.
+> 1. A good summary of the paper with one or two paragraphs.
-> Key contributions of the paper in terms of identifying new questions, proposing new methodologies, and distilling insightful understandings, etc.
+> 2. Key contributions of the paper in terms of identifying new questions, proposing new methodologies, and distilling insightful understandings, etc.
-> Limitations and future works
+> 3. Limitations and future works